 Wetsuits with no lining are extremely fragile.
 They require soap or baby powder to put on and remove and are highly vulnerable to tears and scrapes.
 These types of wetsuits are more durable if they are 5mm or thicker.

-Check out our Molchanovs Men’s Performance Hooded Wetsuit and Women’s Performance Hooded Wetsuit.
-Both are also available alternatively as hoodless or sleeveless variants, as a competition-specific freediving wetsuit.
+Check out our Molchanovs Men’s and Women’s PRO Wetsuits, both available in hoodless or sleeveless variants, as a competition-specific freediving wetsuit.

 A sandwich wetsuit is fairly uncommon among freedivers due to its disadvantages.
 It involves a layer of elastic nylon sandwiched between open cell on the inside and smooth skin on the outside.

 A sandwich wetsuit is more durable than a wetsuit with no lining, and increases stretch resistance.
 These wetsuits offer maximized glide and minimum heat loss, equivalent to wetsuits with no lining.

 Sandwich wetsuits are less stretchy than wetsuits with no lining due to a heavy use of glue, which adds stiffness.
 They are also very susceptible to tears and scrapes.

 One-Piece Freediving Wetsuits

 One-piece freediving wetsuits are similar in looks to scuba wetsuits, but use a different type of neoprene and include a cut that seals more efficiently at the collar and allows more flexibility and movement.
 They are typically lined on the inside with smooth skin on the outside.
 These types of wetsuits are more common in pool disciplines for professionals as they are thinner (1-2mm), have less need for thermal insulation, and have more glide due to the smooth skin.